Mechanical Engineering

 ENGR 343 Dynamics3 Credits

 Kinematics of particles and rigid bodies.
-Kinetics of particles and rigid bodies in plane motion, including Newton's second law, work and energy, impulse and momentum.
+Kinetics of particles and rigid bodies in plane motion, including Newton's second law, work and energy, and impulse and momentum.

 Prerequisites: ENGR 261.